-This alarm is powered by a sealed lithium battery.
+These models are powered with AC power, but also contain a sealed lithium battery backup system.
 No battery installation or replacement is necessary for the life of the alarm.
 NOTE: Constant exposure to high or low humidity or temperatures may reduce battery life.